On average, your neighbors pay $100 a month.See Your Rates

-When you drive a vehicle in New York that is required to be registered in another state, you must have the type of insurance required by that state.
+When you drive a vehicle in New York that must be registered in another state, you must have the type of insurance required by that state.
 You must be able to provide proof of this insurance to law enforcement upon request.

-In 2013, the average cost of car insurance in New York was $1,181.86 compared to a national average of $841.23.
-According to the Insurance Information Institute (iii.org), New York is the 3rd most expensive state for car insurance.
+The average cost of car insurance in New York was $1,205.03 in 2014 compared to a national average of $866.31.
+According to the Insurance Information Institute (iii.org), New York is the third most expensive state for car insurance.

-The state of New York taxes gasoline at 42.64 cents per gallon and diesel fuel at 42.10 cents per gallon.
+The state of New York taxes gasoline at 42.64 cents per gallon.
+The tax for diesel fuel is 42.10 cents per gallon.
 This is in addition to the Federal fuel tax of 18.4 cents per gallon on gasoline, and 24.4 cents per gallon on diesel.
 The total tax on gasoline in New York is 61.04 cents per gallon; the total tax on diesel fuel is 66.50.

 In 2014, New York Police reported 966 fatal car crashes in which 1,026 people lost their lives.

 The State of New York reported 15,736 vehicle thefts in 2014.
 This represents a 1.6 percent increase from the 15,483 cars reported stolen in 2013.

 Source: National Insurance Crime Bureau - Hot Wheels Report 2014

 The percentage of New York residents estimated to be driving without insurance is 5.3%.
 That ranks New York as #49 among US states and the District of Columbia, far better than average.
 Only Maine and Massachusetts are better.